alphasentaurii/alphasentaurii/_posts/2019-10-10-scientist-artist-engineer.md

 >## _This is the reason he can fly._
 >

 I thought to myself: why am I afraid of death?
 If I were to die young — if I were to die tomorrow, what would I feel then?
 And the answer came to me immediately — I would regret everything, I would feel like I had wasted so much time worrying about meeting other people’s expectations of me, and my life would feel meaningless.
 I’ve known since I was a child what I love doing.
-My life flashed before my eyes, and I saw the seven-year-old version of Ru trying to solder the last piece of a little 3-wheeled robot I was trying to build.
-I saw myself collecting data in my field notebooks on the various species of mice, their habitats and diet.
-And another notebook for dinosaurs.
-I was obsessed with dinosaurs - never did find any out in the wild unfortunately.
+My life flashed before my eyes, but this time I didn't see that parts where I struggled to fit in or find myself for twenty years.
+Instead, I saw the seven-year-old version of Ru trying to solder the last piece of a little 3-wheeled robot I was trying to build.
+I saw myself collecting data in composition notebooks on various species of mice, their habitats and diet.
+And another notebook classifying various dinosaur - and "wannabe" dinosaur - species.

 ### Ru's First DataFrame object (circa 1997)